Superannuation changes 1 July 2017

 Super is evolving, are you ready?

-There are changes coming to super on 1 July 2017 that will
+Changes were made to super on 1 July 2017 that affect super

-affect super contributions and the way super and retirement income
+contributions and the way super and retirement income is taxed.

-is taxed.
-Here we explain how the changes will affect you, whether
+Here we explain how the changes may affect you, whether you are

-you are contributing to super, about to retire or already
+contributing to super, about to retire or already retired.

 Who will the 2017 super changes